Arinav5/simpleEQ/README.md

 + High cut filter

 The project utilizes JUCE's dsp module, Processor Chain, IIR filters, and AudioProcessorValueTree state.
-I built this project to learn how EQ's work under the hood
+I built this project to learn how EQ's work under the hood.

 ## Features